Kanye West tours Pitbull’s SLAM charter school in Miami

 The rapper, who now wants to be known as “Ye,” was at the SLAM charter school, owned by Miami-native Pitbull, Wednesday afternoon.

-“I heard his voice and then I peeked and he was walking into the elevator,” a student said.
+“I heard his voice and then I peeked and he was walking into the elevator,” student Julien Montoya said.
 “I saw him.”

 Ye was invited by motivational speaker Tony Robbins to tour the campus with Pitbull himself and school officials.